itswindee/SWE-3643-Project/README.md

 # SWE-3643-Project

-I will be building a web-based calculator app programmed in Java.
-This program will be tested in (still deciding).
+I will be building a web-based calculator app programmed in Python by using Flask which is an extensible web framework for Python.
+Flask provides tools, libraries, and patterns to help developers build web applications quickly and efficiently.
+This program will be tested in Pytest.

 ## Introduction: